Coal mine collapse in West Virginia kills two miners

 Patriot said the incident took place as workers were carrying out retreat mining, which involves mining coal and leaving pillars behind to support the mine roof.
 When mining is completed, the pillars are collapsed and removed.

-Federal authorities said there was a pattern of difficulties at the mine.
+But federal authorities suggested there was a pattern of difficulties at the mine, is part of the Wells Mining Complex near Wharton, in West Virginia's Boone County.

 Last October, the Patriot Coal Corp's Brody Mine was placed on "pattern of violations" status, a scheme designed to bring "chronic violators" of federal mining standards into line, the U.S. Mine Safety and Health Administration (MSHA) said in a statement.
 In 2013, MSHA issued 514 citations, orders and safeguards against it.